First Timer's Guide to Stowe

-Going beyond our lift ticket rate sheet, a number of special packages are available to suit various needs: the Winter Specials are seasonal deals that are regularly updated here at Stowe.com.
-If you plan to ski or ride at the resort regularly (or just need an excuse), then a Seasons Pass might just be the thing for you.
+An Evolution Stowe Card is the only ticket you’ll need at Stowe Mountain Resort.
+In addition, a number of special vacation packages are available to suit various needs, including the Winter Specials, which are seasonal deals that are regularly updated.
+If you plan to ski or ride at the resort more than 12 days a year, then a Seasons Pass might just be the thing for you.

 If you need ski or snowboard equipment, getting your rentals or performance demos at the mountain means you won’t have to lug your gear around.
 Leave it at the ski check (free for multi-day rentals) and grab it the next morning right next to the lift!

 Regardless of your ability level, a lesson is likely to advance your skills to the next level.
-Even World Cup skiers seek the advice of coaches – why not you?
-Stowe has programs for every age and ability, and the perfect classroom (Mt.
-Mansfield and Spruce Peak) for your lesson.
+Even World Cup ski racers seek the advice of coaches – why not you?
+Stowe has programs for every age and ability, and the perfect classroom (Mount Mansfield and Spruce Peak) for your lesson.
 The Stowe Ski and Snowboard School is one of the country's oldest and most-respected winter sports instruction organizations.

-If your little ones aren’t quite ready for the slopes, consider the Cubs Childcare Center, a state licensed program accepting children one to three years in age.
+If your little ones aren’t quite ready for the slopes, consider the Cubs Childcare Center, a Vermont State licensed program, accepting children one to three years old.
 We are dedicated to providing a warm, safe and fun environment that is developmentally appropriate.
 Our facility is located in a cozy ski chalet nestled at the base of Lower Spruce, just below the Mountain Cabins, providing easy access to the slopes.

-It’s something we all have in common: ya' gotta eat.
-So you might as well enjoy that part of being human.
-Stowe delivers, with dining options from the Cliff House Restaurant atop Mt.
-Mansfield, the Cottage at the base of Spruce Peak and the Great Room Grill located inside the new Spruce Camp Base Lodge.
-Don't forget about the cozy environs of the Fireside Tavern open on weekends for apres ski cocktails and entertainment.
+Stowe delivers with dining options from the Cliff House Restaurant atop Mount Mansfield, the Cottage at the base of Spruce Peak and the Great Room Grill located inside the new Spruce Camp Base Lodge.
+Don't forget about the cozy environs of the Fireside Tavern open on weekends for après ski cocktails and entertainment.
 The Stowe Mountain Lodge is home to the Hourglass bar and lounge for casual food and drinks or Solstice for artisan-inspired fine dining.
-Around town, there are scores of other options, whether you’re into sushi, authentic Italian fare or just a good old burger.
-For a complete Stowe Mountain Resort dining guide click here.
+Around town, there are scores of other options from sushi, to authentic Italian fare or just a good old burger and fries.

-During the winter, the resort is always hopping with special events, from slopestyles to live music and more.
-Around town is just as lively.
-If you prefer some action with your activities, options like dog sledding, tennis and more are endless.
+During the winter season, the resort is always hopping with special events, from slopestyle competitions, to live music and more, and around town is just as lively.
+If you prefer some action with your activities, options like dogsledding, ice skating and tennis are endless.

-Inspired by the natural surroundings of Vermont and the rustic elegance of the Green Mountains, The Spa at Stowe Mountain Lodge will create an unsurpassed environment for relaxation, renewal and rejuvenation.
-Down the mountain, indulge yourself with a spa treatment at one of Stowe’s many spas in town.
-Kick back and enjoy a cold one at a local pub.
-All work and no relaxation makes Jack and Jill pretty dull!
+Inspired by the natural surroundings of Vermont and the rustic elegance of the Green Mountains; The Spa at Stowe Mountain Lodge creates an unsurpassed environment for relaxation, renewal and rejuvenation.
+Down the mountain, indulge yourself with a spa treatment at one of Stowe Village’s many spas.
+Or just kick back and enjoy a cold one at a local pub.

 The resort’s retail shops offer a wide selection of products, including top-of-the-line equipment and the latest clothing for the mountain lifestyle.
 Also don't forget to visit Atmosphere and POLO Ralph Lauren located in the Stowe Mountain Lodge.
 Ready to shop until you drop?
-An eclectic mix of independently-owned shops are sprinkled throughout town.
-Not a national franchise can be found, and you’re likely to meet the shop owner.
-“Anywhere, USA” this is not!
+Take a stroll through town and enjoy an eclectic mix of independently-owned shops are sprinkled throughout Stowe Village.

 Visit Year Round!

 Give us a call toll-free at 800-253-4754 or send a message to firstname.lastname@example.org.
-We will do our best to help you plan a vacation to remember!
+We’d be happy to assist you in planning a vacation to remember!